 If your request is urgent, take additional documents as evidence of your need for the I-551 stamp (ADIT stamp).
 Examples include airline tickets, travel itinerary, letter from lender, doctor’s letter about sick relative or death certificate, company letter, etc.

 Regardless of the document type — unexpired physical green card or temporary document — Form I-551 is valid proof of permanent resident status for the purpose of employment and reentry to the United States after travel abroad (of less than one year).
-Employers should accept Form I-551 as a valid I-9 document, provided it is not expired.
+Employers should accept an unexpired Form I-551 — card or stamp — as a valid I-9 document.